 Belts can certainly be a pesky item to store in drawers or baskets because some stiff materials are a total pain to roll up!
 That’s why hanging belts on s-hooks in the closet is a genius solution.
 Add a few belts to each hook, and you’ve got a belt storage space that’s adjustable and affordable to pull together. image via Pinterest

 11. COOKING UTENSILS

 Since counter space in this kitchen is limited, this cook decided to get the spatulas, spices, & cooking tools up on the wall.
 I especially love how accessible all those cooking tools will be while whipping up a meal.
 See more of this eclectic and cute space at A Living Space.

 12. BATH TOWELS

 This trick is less about storage and more about getting those towels nice and dry!
 Throw a few s-hooks on your shower rod to hang wet towels after a shower.
 You can also use these hooks to hang loofas, shower caps or other shower accessories. image via Improvised Life

 13. CLEANING SUPPLIES

 Hanging cleaning supplies and tools in an extra closet is a fantastic way to keep these items off of the floor.
 Since their function is to clean the house, it’s best to keep these items clean also!!
-Throw some sturdy s-hooks in the utility closet, and you’ve suddenly have customizable supply storage. image via Family Handyman
+Throw some sturdy s-hooks in the utility closet, and you’ve suddenly had customizable supply storage. image via Family Handyman

-Well this is a first!
+Well, this is a first!
 Hanging jeans by the belt-loop is definitely a new concept to me, but I like the way it looks!
 While I prefer folding jeans in half over a traditional hanger, I really like the idea of using these hooks for delicate camisoles and tank-tops.
-These large, graceful stainless steel hooks are from Etsy.
+These large, graceful stainless-steel hooks are from Etsy.